What is v2ray?

 V2ray or vmess protocol to be precise, is a sophisticated version of the famous Shadowsocks.
 At the core, v2ray is also based on SOCKS5 proxy.
 Normally, proxies lack encryption, and that’s what differentiates a VPN and a proxy.
 Shadowsocks is SOCKS5 proxy with an encryption, and vmess is the next gen Shadowsocks.

-The previous article was about simple v2ray with tcp protocol, and that was enough for that time.
+The previous articles were about simple v2ray with tcp protocol, and that was enough for that time.
 But recently my v2ray tcp servers got blocked.
 So I believe it is time to move to more complicated configurations of v2ray.

 This method is called v2ray+websocket+tls+cdn (sometimes nginx is also added, if you prefer to add a website).
 As to my understanding, this method hides your VPS IP address behind an IP address from a major CDN provider like Cloudflare, and most ISPs do not block those IP addresses.